web-infra-dev/modern.js/packages/builder/builder-doc/en/config/dev/assetPrefix.md

 - Type: `boolean | string`
 - Default: `'/'`

-Set the URL prefix of static resources in the development environment, similar to the [output.publicPath](https://webpack.js.org/guides/public-path/) config of webpack.
+Set the URL prefix of static assets in the development environment, similar to the [output.publicPath](https://webpack.js.org/guides/public-path/) config of webpack.

 This config is only used in the development environment.
 In the production environment, please use the `output.assetPrefix` to set the URL prefix.